material-motion/material-motion/starmap/specifications/streams/properties/Property.md

 ## Overview

-A `Property` provides a read/write abstraction for a given object.
+A `Property` provides a serializable read/write abstraction for a given object.

 Example usage in Swift: